eWaterCycle/sfincs-bmi-server/README.md

 #include <string>
 #include <vector>
 ```
-to /opt/bmi-css/bmi.hxx and recompiling with
+to /opt/bmi-cxx/bmi.hxx and recompiling with
 ```
 cd /opt/bmi-cxx/build
 make .. && make install
 ```

+Also solved by using cmake, it seems (?).